Anirvan-Krishna/ANF_responses/README.md

 # EC60004: Neuronal Coding of Sensory Information

  This repository consists the MATLAB code files for the course project if the course Neuronal Coding of Sensory Information at IIT Kharagpur.
+The project analysies the neural perception in the auditory system using cat auditory nerve fiber model propose by Zilany and Carney.

 ## Part A